 Before you start an IVA (Individual Voluntary Arrangement) you have to complete a Statement of Affairs.
 This is a summary of your personal financial situation.

-Draft your IVA Proposal
+Insolvency Practitioner completes your IVA Proposal

 Once your Statement of Affairs is complete a professionally licensed personal called an Insolvency Practitioner (IP) will need to review it.